Guidance for Industry and Food and Drug Administration Staff - Assembler's Guide to Diagnostic X-Ray Equipment

 ANSWER: When operating as the sole assembler, always use your identifying name and address in Block 2.
 When operating as a subcontractor, completion of block 2 should reflect any existing agreement between both parties.
 In the event that no agreement exists, you should complete the form with your identifying information.

-Additional questions should be directed to the Center for Devices and Radiological Health, Division of Small Manufacturers, International and Consumer Assistance.
+Additional questions should be directed to the Center for Devices and Radiological Health, Division of Industry and Consumer Education.